halasadi/plotmaps/README.md

 An R-package for plotting the output of the MAPS software (https://github.com/halasadi/MAPS).

+# Installation

+install.packages("devtools")
+devtools::install_github("ancient-space-time/variogramr")

+# Credits

+Developed by Hussein Al-Asadi.

-This code heavily adapts code from the EEMS plotting scripts (https://github.com/dipetkov/eems/tree/master/plotting) and Ben Peter's plotting scripts (https://github.com/BenjaminPeter/eems-around-the-world-draft/tree/master/scripts).
+The codes are adapted from the EEMS plotting scripts (https://github.com/dipetkov/eems/tree/master/plotting) and Ben Peter's plotting scripts (https://github.com/BenjaminPeter/eems-around-the-world-draft/tree/master/scripts).
+Thanks to Desi and Ben for posting their code on Github.

-Hussein Al-Asadi